 Stolen Skulls at Shipton-Under-Wychwood

-In An Oxfordshire Christmas, Morrie Harris recounts a humorous local story from 1894 in which a drunken dare to steal a skull ends with the story's protagonist outwitting his friends.
+In An Oxfordshire Christmas, Mollie Harris recounts a humorous local story from 1894 in which a drunken dare to steal a skull ends with the story's protagonist outwitting his friends.

 Enter the bone house